refinedev/refine/documentation/docs/api-reference/core/hooks/useSelect/index.md

 #### `mode`

-It can be `"off"`, `"client"` or `"server"`.
-It is used to determine whether to use server-side pagination or not.
+Is used to determine whether to use server-side pagination or not.
+It can be `"off"`, `"client"` or `"server"`

 ```tsx
 useSelect({